XAI-Demonstrator/xai-demonstrator/deployment/prod-deployment/README.md

 Be careful to insert the exact identifiers when creating the GitHub secrets.
 Common problems are extra spaces, inserting the computing zone (e.g. us-west1-a) instead of the region (us-west1) and copying only parts of the key json.

-Now the XAI demonstrator is ready to be deployed by the [Prod Deployment workflow](../../.github/workflows/prod-deployment.yml)!
+Now the XAI demonstrator is ready to be deployed to your GCP project by the [Prod Deployment workflow](../../.github/workflows/prod-deployment.yml)!